radwinskis/RadGEEToolbox/README.md

 Although similar packages exist (eemont, geetools, etc.), `RadGEEToolbox` extends functionality and provides cohesive, chainable methods for research oriented projects working with Landsat TM & OLI, Sentinel-1 SAR, and/or Sentinel-2 MSI datasets (Table 1).
 The ultimate goal of `RadGEEToolbox` is to make satellite image processing easier and faster for real world applications relying on the most commonly utilized remote sensing platforms.

+As of version `1.7.0`, `RadGEEToolbox` supports any generic image collection via the `GenericCollection` module which allows for utilization of the same data management, temporal reduction, zonal statistics, and data export tools available for the `LandsatCollection`, `Sentinel1Collection`, and `Sentinel2Collection` modules.
+This allows users to provide their own image collection of choice, such as PRISM or MODIS data, to benefit from the tools available with `RadGEEToolbox`.

 ***Table 1.*** *Comparison of functionality between RadGEEToolbox, eemont, and geetools.*

 | Capability | **RadGEEToolbox** | **eemont** | **geetools** |